A BetMGM-branded game was added to the popular game show “The Price Is Right.”

 The online casino gambling operator announced on Sept.
-10, 2025, that its brand will be on a new pricing game called “The Lion’s Share.”
+10, 2025, that its brand would be on a new pricing game called “The Lion’s Share.”
+The game debuted on Sept.
+22, 2025, during the Season 54 premiere.

 Media production company Fremantle was part of the announcement.